 - Salt and freshly ground black pepper, to taste

-- 1 to 2 tablespoons freshly squeezed lemon or lime juice
+- 1 to 2 tablespoons fresh lemon or lime juice

 - Place the tomatoes in a medium bowl with the onions.
 Stir in the cilantro.